Models display and promote clothes or other goods on television, online, in magazines and advertising, and on catwalks at fashion shows.

 Sources: Mt Models, 2018; New Zealand Models and Talent, 2018; and Voda Models, 2018.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Models may do some or all of the following:

-- go to auditions and castings to compete for modelling assignments
+- go to auditions and castings for modelling work

 - sit for make-up and hair stylists

 - discuss the required poses and movements, or the part to be played